This post may contain affiliate links. Please read my privacy policy.

 Koththu

-- 1 pound chicken breast, ashed and cut into thin strips
+• 1 pound (500g) chicken breast, ashed and cut into thin strips

 Instructions

-- For the rotis, sieve the flour and salt in a mixing bowl.
-Mix the oil first and gradually add warm water.
-Keep mixing until the dough is formed and not sticky.
-Add another 1 tbsp oil and knead until smooth.
-Divide the dough into 8 balls and flatten each ball a bit and lightly brush it with oil.
-Keep it in the same bowl, covered, for about 2 hours.
+• For the rotis, sift the flour and salt into a mixing bowl.
+Start by mixing in the oil, then gradually add warm water, stirring until a dough forms that is not sticky.
+Add an additional tablespoon of oil and knead the dough until smooth.
+Divide the dough into 8 balls, flatten each ball slightly, and lightly brush them with oil.
+Keep the balls in the same bowl, covered, for about 2 hours to allow them to rest.

-- Take each ball, roll it between your palms or on a board and shape it into a spiral as seen in the picture.
-Flatten this spiral using a rolling pin and cook both sides on a pre-heated skillet until brown spots appear.
-Cut the rotis into 2-inch thin strips for the Koththu.
+• Take each ball and roll it between your palms or on a board to shape it into a spiral.
+Flatten the spiral using a rolling pin, then cook both sides on a preheated skillet until brown spots appear.
+Once cooked, cut the rotis into 2-inch (5 cm) thin strips for the Koththu.

-- For the Koththu, first marinate the chicken strips with 1/2 of the spice mix, lime juice and salt for about 30 minutes.
-Heat 2 tbsp oil in a pan, add the whole spices, curry leaves, half of the sliced onions and saute until the onions turn light brown.
-Add 1 tsp of ginger garlic paste and saute for a minute and add the marinated chicken.
-Add the remaining spice mix and keep sauteing until the chicken is half cooked.
+• For the Koththu, start by marinating the chicken strips with half of the spice mix, lime juice, and salt for about 30 minutes.
+Heat 2 tablespoons of oil in a pan, then add the whole spices, curry leaves, and half of the sliced onions.
+Sauté until the onions turn light brown.
+Add 1 teaspoon of ginger-garlic paste and sauté for another minute, then add the marinated chicken.
+Stir in the remaining spice mix and continue sautéing until the chicken is half cooked.

-- Add the tomato paste, salt, 3/4 cup of water, coconut milk and let it cook further until the chicken is fully cooked and the curry is a bit thick.
-Add sugar.
-Adjust seasoning to taste.
+• Add the tomato paste, salt, 3/4 cup of water, and coconut milk to the pan.
+Let it cook until the chicken is fully cooked and the curry thickens.
+Stir in the sugar and adjust the seasoning to taste.

-- In a separate pan, heat the remaining oil, add the remaining ginger garlic paste, the onions, few curry leaves, cook until the onions become translucent.
-Add the capsicum and carrot, salt and a sprinkle of ground black pepper, saute until the vegetables are half done.
+• In a separate pan, heat the remaining oil and add the remaining ginger garlic paste, onions, and a few curry leaves.
+Cook until the onions become translucent.
+Then add the capsicum and carrot, along with salt and a sprinkle of ground black pepper.
+Sauté until the vegetables are halfway cooked.

-- Push the vegetables to the side in the pan and add the eggs and scramble them.
-In the same pan, add about 1 to 1 1/2 cup of cooked chicken curry with the meat, then the shredded roti and mix well.
-Cook for a few more minutes.
-Adjust seasoning to taste.
+• Push the vegetables to one side of the pan and add the eggs, scrambling them until cooked.
+Then, add about 1 to 1 ½ cups of the cooked chicken curry with the meat, followed by the shredded roti.
+Mix everything together well and cook for a few more minutes, ensuring everything is heated through.
+Adjust the seasoning to taste before serving.

-- Serve with more chicken curry on the side.
-You can also sprinkle some lime or lemon juice for extra tang.
+• Serve the Koththu with extra chicken curry on the side.
+For an added burst of flavor, sprinkle some lime or lemon juice over the dish just before enjoying.

 Nutrition